Volunteering for 2017 Telluride Bluegrass

 - How does volunteering work?

-- You will be required to work four, 4-hour shifts in exchange for a 4-day festival pass.
-Parking requirement is only a total of 12 hours instead of 16.
-You must be at least 18 years of age on June 20, 2013 to volunteer.
+- For most positions, you will be required to work four, 4-hour shifts in exchange for a 4-day festival pass.
+There are some positions that require 3 shifts of 6 hours each.
+You must be at least 18 years of age on June 15, 2017 to volunteer.

 - What if I already bought a ticket?